Yvonne Doyle (Fair City)

-Yvonne Doyle, (previously Gleeson) is a fictional character in the Irish soap opera Fair City.
+Yvonne Doyle (also Gleeson) is a fictional character in the Irish soap opera Fair City.
 She was originally portrayed by Alex MacDowall (sister of Sarah MacDowall who plays Suzanne Doyle) and subsequently by Ciara O'Callaghan.
 The show's former female antagonist, she has had affairs with both men and women.
 She marries Mike Gleeson and has an affair with his younger brother Louie following Mike's death.
 She is then involved in Fair City's first on-screen lesbian kiss with her Australian girlfriend Connie in 2009.

 Backstory

 Yvonne first appears as a member of the Doyle family.
 She is a daughter of Bela and Rita.

 Development

 Mike Gleeson

 After spending a few years in London to live with her sister Helen, Yvonne arrives back in Carrigstown in 1991.
 In 1998 she is deeply affected by Helen's death in a car accident.
 A few years later, she begins a relationship with Mike Gleeson whom Helen had jilted at the altar in 1997 and marries him.
 She is ruthless and passes this streak onto her husband.
 She is always very domineering and self-centered, ordering Mike around in an effort to move up in the world.

 Making money is Yvonne's favourite hobby, but in 2002 her greed causes her to burn all her bridges with Mike, family and friends, cultivating in Yvonne developing schizophrenia and making a suicide attempt at Christmas.
 Mike finds the drugged Yvonne and takes her to hospital.
 Yvonne vows to be a good person from then on and they reconcile, but she soon goes back to her old ways.